Bloom-host/BloomDocs/docs/running_a_server/whitelist.md

 ## Whitelisting On Java

-To start off here's a list of all the sub-commands under the whitelist command:
+To start off here's a list of all the sub-commands under the Whitelist command:
 * `/whitelist add [player]` - Adds a player to the list
-* `/whitelist list` - Shows you the current list of whitelisted players
+* `/whitelist list` - Shows you the current list of Whitelisted players
-* `/whitelist off` - Turns off the whitelist, which allows anyone to join
+* `/whitelist off` - Turns off the Whitelist, which allows anyone to join
-* `/whitelist on` - Turns on the whitelist, which allows only whitelisted players to join
+* `/whitelist on` - Turns on the Whitelist, which allows only Whitelisted players to join
 * `/whitelist reload` - Reloads the cached list to match the list that is inside of `whitelist.json`
 * `/whitelist remove [player]` - Removes a player from the list

 ### In Game
-There is only 3 steps to turn on your whitelist in game:
+There is only 3 steps to turn on your Whitelist in game:
-* Step 1: `/whitelist on` - Turns the whitelist on.
+* Step 1: `/whitelist on` - Turns the Whitelist on.
-* Step 2: `/whitelist add [player]` - Add someone to your whitelist.
+* Step 2: `/whitelist add [player]` - Add someone to your Whitelist.
 * Step 3: Repeat Step #2 for all of your friends.

 And that's it!
 Whitelist is now on, and only the people on the list can join your server!

 ### Through The File
-Adding someone to whitelist through the file is a bit more complicated:
+Adding someone to Whitelist through the file is a bit more complicated:
-* Step 1 `/whitelist on` - Just like in game this will enable whitelist.
+* Step 1 `/whitelist on` - Just like in game this will enable Whitelist.
-* Step 2: Open the `whitelist.json` file in your file editor, if you have never added someone before to the whitelist it'll look like this:
+* Step 2: Open the `whitelist.json` file in your file editor, if you have never added someone before to the Whitelist it'll look like this:
 ```yaml
 []
 ```